 Includes an excerpt from the song “Eyes to the Wind” by The War on Drugs!

-Ady Barkan is a social justice activist who has built three programs at The Center for Popular Democracy: the Be A Hero and Fed Up campaigns and the Local Progress network.
+Ady Barkan was a social justice activist who built three programs at The Center for Popular Democracy: the Be A Hero and Fed Up campaigns and the Local Progress network.
 He was a law clerk to the Hon.
 Shira A. Scheindlin in the Southern District of New York and prior to that he was a Liman Fellow with Make the Road New York, where he represented low-wage workers seeking to recover unpaid wages and obtain safe and dignified working conditions.
-He graduated from Yale Law School and Columbia College.
-He lives with his wife Rachael and their young son Carl in Santa Barbara, California.
-Eyes to the Wind is his first book.
+He graduated from Yale Law School and Columbia College, and is the author of Eyes to the Wind: A Memoir of Love and Death, Hope and Resistance.
+He passed away in 2023 at the age of thirty-nine and is survived by his wife Rachael and their two children.